-- A. 15 Points Awarded: The application provides more than one quantitative and more than one qualitative evaluation outcome that will measure project/program performance.
+- a.
+15 Points Awarded: The application provides more than one quantitative and more than one qualitative evaluation outcome that will measure project/program performance.
 The evaluation metrics are clearly described and possible to measure.
 Evaluation tools are listed and discussed.
-A sample evaluation tool was submitted. - B. 10 Points Awarded: The application provides at least one quantitative and at least one qualitative evaluation outcome that will measure project/program performance.
+A sample evaluation tool was submitted. - b.
+10 Points Awarded: The application provides at least one quantitative and at least one qualitative evaluation outcome that will measure project/program performance.
 The evaluation metrics are possible to measure.
 Evaluation tools are listed and discussed.
-An evaluation tool sample was not provided. - C. 5 Points Awarded: The application provides at least one quantitative and at least one qualitative evaluation outcome that may measure project/program performance, but the evaluation metric is not likely possible to measure.
+An evaluation tool sample was not provided. - c.
+5 Points Awarded: The application provides at least one quantitative and at least one qualitative evaluation outcome that may measure project/program performance, but the evaluation metric is not likely possible to measure.
 No description is provided related to the evaluation tools.
-An evaluation tool sample was not provided. - D. 0 Points Awarded: A quantitative and/or qualitative evaluation outcome was not provided. - 5.
-Diversity (5 Points)
+An evaluation tool sample was not provided. - d.
+O Points Awarded: A quantitative and/or qualitative evaluation outcome was not provided.

+5. Diversity (5 Points)

-- A. 5 Points Awarded: The organization has a board of directors (or equivalent body) that is comprised of $\geq$ 25% BIPOC members. - B. 0 Points Awarded: The organization does not have a board of directors (or equivalent body) that is comprised of $\geq$ 25% BIPOC members.
+- a.
+5 Points Awarded: The organization has a board of directors (or equivalent body) that is comprised of \geq 25\% BIPOC (Black, indigenous, and people of color) members. - b.
+0 Points Awarded: The organization does not have a board of directors (or equivalent body) that is comprised of ≥25% BIPOC (Black, indigenous, and people of color) members.